 Radka has always been an athlete.
 Though she claims “ball games” were never her thing, she’s a self-professed athletic nomad, competing in everything from tennis to biathlon and was even on the Czech national Nordic skiing team until 2000.
 Once finding triathlon, Radka excelled in ITU races and found her way into the Olympic history books, competing in London 2012.
 After turning her focus to Olympic and half iron-distance racing, she’s stacked up double-digit victories.
 It goes without saying, Radka is happiest on the start line.

-But in 2017 when Radka announced she was expecting her first child, she was so happy—and so nervous.
+In 2017 when Radka announced she was expecting her first child, she was so happy—but also nervous.
 It’s a stage in a professional athlete’s life that is unique to women.
 Would she be able to train through pregnancy; would her body recover after giving birth; would she ever be as strong as she once was; would her sponsors keep supporting her?
 Radka was entering the unknown.

 After Ruby entered the world, everything changed.
-There are no more coffee rides or training rides together with husband, Brad.
-No, now most of her training is indoors to be near Ruby – not just because she had too, but because she wanted to spend every moment she could with her family.
+There were no more coffee rides or training rides together with husband, Brad.
+Most of her training moved indoors to be near Ruby – not just because she had too, but because she wanted to spend every moment she could with her family.